The best time of year to visit Norway depends on what you want to see and do.

 In the winter, October-November and February-March are the prime months for northern lights chasing.
+While December and January are the darkest months, there also tends to be more rainfall and therefore more clouds.

 Rainfall depends on where you go, but May tends to be the driest month, while September to November is known to be the rainiest time.

 For snow: Snowfall is never certain, but is much more likely between January and March.
+In the main cities, snow could fall as early as September, although most cities see their first snowfall in November or even as late as December.

 For northern lights: Even though the northern lights occur year-round, the human eye requires darkness to see them.
 This is why it is impossible to see the lights during Norway's summers, as the sun doesn't set in large parts of the country.